Coarse correlated equilibria for continuous time mean field games in open loop strategies: Formulation of the -player game

-\begin{remark} We notice that there is an asymmetry between the information available to the mediator and the deviating player: if a player deviates, she chooses her strategy on her own, ignoring the information contained in mediator's recommendation, since, by definition of the process $\beta$ on the product space, deviating player's strategy $\beta$ is independent of the recommendation profile $\Lambda$.
-We can interpret player $i$'s deviation in the following way: either the player commits to the moderator ex-ante or she does not; if she does not, she will not exploit any of the additional information the mediator would give away when communicating the recommended strategies to the players. \end{remark}
+\begin{remark} We notice that there is an asymmetry between the information available to the mediator and the deviating player.
+If a player deviates, she will use an open loop strategy $\beta \in \A_N$, therefore the information available to the deviating player is just given by the smaller Brownian filtration $\mathbb{F}^{1,N}$.
+In particular, she will use a strategy which is independent of $\F^{0-}$, thus of the admissible recommendation profile $\Lambda$.
+This models the fact that the players must decide whether to follow or not the recommendation without knowing the outcome of the mediator's lottery. \end{remark}

 As for the cost functional, let $((\Omega^0,\F^{0-},\prob^0),\Lambda)$ be an admissible recommendation profile.
-If all players follow the recommendation, then the cost functional of each player $j=1,\dots,N$ is given by
+If all players follow the recommendation, then the cost functional of player $i=1,\dots,N$ is given by